CatBoxy/cawments/README.md

-# Crow-sourced Conversations
+# Cawments

 ## Overview

-Crow-sourced Conversations is a simple post site where users can log in, create posts with text or images, and comment on other users' posts.
+Cawments is a simple post site where users can log in, create posts with text or images, and comment on other users' posts.
 The application is built using Next.js with TypeScript for the frontend and Supabase for the backend and authentication.

 ## Architecture